philipl/evdevremapkeys/RUNNING.md

 You will not usually need a self-contained executable, given the existing options for running and installing the program, but it is possible to build one, if you wish.

 Run `build-binary.sh`.
-It assumes you have pip installed.
+It assumes you have uv installed.
 This will download and install all dependencies, compile the python to excutable code using PyInstaller, then bundle all the dynamic modules into a single static executable using StaticX.
 You may need to install patchelf on your system.

 ## Running evdevremapkeys as a user background service

-You shouldn't run evdevremapkeys as a system service, these means everyone using the tablet will have the exact same config.
+You shouldn't run evdevremapkeys as a system service, these means everyone using it will have the exact same config.

 systemd supports user-level services, where each user can have their own evdevremapkeys instance.
 It